 Proulx Maple & Berry Farm, located just east of Ottawa in the community of Cumberland, offers a traditional sugar bush experience.
 Admission includes a guided tour, access to the small animal petting farm, a hayride through the forest, and play parks for the kids.
 Additional options during select periods include virtual tours, food kits, access to the Pancake House and weekend brunch (indoor/outdoor dining is available as well as takeout).

-Proulx’s Maple Festival runs on weekends from February 27 to April 18, as well as the full week of the Ontario March Break (March 14-18) and Easter weekend.
-Capacity is limited by time slot; reservations recommended.
+Proulx’s Maple Festival runs on weekends from March 5 to April 10, as well as the full week of the Ontario March Break (March 15-17) and Easter weekend.

 Stanley’s Olde Maple Lane Farm

-Stanley’s Olde Maple Lane Farm, located about 30 minutes east of downtown Ottawa in Edwards, Ontario, is hosting their maple season on weekends from February 26 to April 17.
+Stanley’s Olde Maple Lane Farm, located about 30 minutes east of downtown Ottawa in Edwards, Ontario, is hosting their maple season on weekends from March 4 to April 16.
 Admission includes access to the heritage sugar shack, tractor rides, animal barn, walking trails, family activity centre and more.
+The Pancake House is back!
+Stop by for a traditional pancake breakfast and some sugarbush items.

 Step back in time at the Log Farm, a pioneer-style working farm located in the Nepean area just west of downtown Ottawa.
 Meet the farm animals, enjoy taffy on snow, take a wagon ride, collect maple sap, and see how syrup is made.
 There are also play areas for kids, self-guided tours of the farmhouse and a farm shop.

-The Log Farm hosts its sugar bush season on weekends from March 5 to April 3, plus during the Ontario March Break.
+The Log Farm hosts its sugar bush season on weekends from March 4 to April 10, plus select days during the Ontario March Break.
 Capacity is limited by time slot; reservations recommended.

 Fulton’s Sugar Bush and Maple Shop

 Located in Pakenham, Ontario, just under an hour’s drive west of downtown Ottawa, the family-run Fulton’s Sugar Bush and Maple Shop sits on a 400-acre rural property.
-On weekends during Fulton’s Maple Season (February 19 to April 18), plus during the Ontario March Break, the farm offers tours, sleighrides, snow picnics, taffy and more.
+Open daily during Fulton’s Maple Season (February 18 to April 16), plus during the Ontario March Break, the farm offers sleighrides, taffy and more.
 Admission fees apply to certain activities.

 In addition, you can explore the outdoor trails (pass required) and browse the maple shop (in person and online) any day during maple season.
 Stock up on maple goodies such as Fulton’s unique maple culinary and spa products, as well as items from other local businesses.